With THE ART OF NOISE’s influential and innovative reputation, this live gig was never going to be an ordinary one.

 “Put simply, Futurism means hate of the past.
 Our aim is to energetically combat and destroy the cult of the past” FT Marinetti

-How music promotion has changed over the decades… the mid-60s saw the advent of the non-album single with THE BEATLES and THE WALKER BROTHERS being particular exponents.
+How music promotion has changed over the decades… the mid-60s saw the advent of the non-album single with THE BEATLES being particular exponents.

 Zang Tuum Tumb was a label financed by Island Records and named after FT Marinetti’s sound poem.
 Its arch strategist Paul Morley talked gleefully of his belief in “the beauty of the pop single”.
 Together with his ZTT partners-in-crime producer Trevor Horn and manager Jill Sinclair, they became key to a marketing strategy that changed the course of pop music.